-Carmen is excited to join Desert Montessori School as the new lead Kindergarten teacher in the 4-6 year old classroom.
+Carmen is excited to transition into her position as the new lead teacher in our second 2-4 year old classroom (Quails).
 She received her training and certification in Montessori Early Childhood Education under the direction of Verva Zoe Klingman Judge in Amarillo, TX.
 Carmen has extensive Montessori experience.
 Her experiences includes teaching at Children’s Montessori House in Canyon, TX., substituting at various Montessori Schools in Amarillo, and working with special needs children using the Montessori method.
 Aside from working in the Montessori environment, Carmen has also substituted for Canyon Independent School District and was the lead teacher in the 2-4 year old classroom at the New Children’s Center in Canyon.
 Carmen joined Desert Montessori in 2011 and taught our kindergarten program for two years.

 Carmen has served on the board for Children’s Miracle Network in Amarillo, and continues to be an advocate for this wonderful organization.
 She is also a vocalist and has been blessed to sing and tour with an award winning Country artist.
 Carmen, along with her husband David Lee, had a leading role in the outdoor musical drama “Texas”.
-They have one beautiful child who, this year, will be attending Desert Montessori School for his first time.
-We are excited to welcome Carmen to our Desert Montessori family.
+They have one beautiful child who currently attends Desert Montessori School.

 Winifred is looking forward to working with the students, staff and parents as a member of the teaching staff at Desert Montessori School.
 She has a Bachelor of Science degree in Elementary Education with a dual major in Early Childhood Education.
 She also has a Master of Arts degree in Elementary Education with a minor in Reading with an emphasis in learning disabilities.
 Both of these degrees were received from the University of New Mexico.
 She has held certification as an instructional leader for over 15 years.
 Winifred went back to school and received an Education Specialist degree in Educational Leadership the spring of 2006 at UNM and has a New Mexico Administrative License.
 She has 26 years’ experience as a teacher in grades K – 5 and 6 years’ experience as an administrator.